 To apply for a zoo licence, the applicant must complete the notice of intention form to start the process of applying for a zoo licence.
 This online form is available below:

 The applicant must then publish the notice in one local and one national newspaper and display a copy of the notice at the site of the proposed zoo.
 The licensing team will keep a copy of the notice for members of the public to view free of charge at any reasonable time during office hours.

-Not less than 2 months later the applicant must complete and submit the zoo application to the licensing team along with the fee of £2000 or £920 for a small zoo (6 year licence) or £650 for a small zoo (4 year licence).
+Not less than 2 months later the applicant must complete and submit the zoo application to the licensing team along with the fee of £2075 or £950 for a small zoo (6 year licence) or £650 for a small zoo (4 year licence).

 The licensing team will then consider the application and may recommend that the zoo is suitable for an exemption under Section 14(1) or Section 14(2) if its size and nature suggest that it is eligible.